vidita-bit/vidita-bit/README.md

 About Me :boom: :

 I’m an Open-Source enthusiast & a junior pursuing my Bachelors in Electronics and Communication Engineering.
+- 🔭 I’m currently working as Mobile App Developer Intern using Tech Stack  Flutter in collaboration with DGTLmart.
-- 🔭 I’m currently working as App Developer Intern with hands on Rails and Flutter in collaboration with iPixelate
+- 🔭 I have previously worked as App Developer Intern with hands on Rails and Flutter in collaboration with iPixelate.
-- 👯 I’m looking to collaborate on software development projects preferably with Django,Laravel,Flutter,and Rails
+- 👯 I’m looking to collaborate on software development projects preferably with Django,Laravel,Flutter,and Rails.
 - 🌱 Intern at  IPixelate
 - 📫 Reach me out for further conversation exchange: